 4- Avoid Using Your Mouse On a Dirty Surface

 When you use your mouse on carpets or other rough surfaces, dirt, and debris might get lodged in the sensor.
 Instead, utilize a flat, clean surface to operate your mouse.

-Therefore, it is concluded that cleaning the mouse sensor is an easy and necessary to keep your mouse functioning at peak performance.
+Therefore, it is concluded that cleaning the mouse sensor is easy and necessary to keep your mouse functioning at peak performance.
 You can clean your sensor of the dust, debris, and other particles that can build up on it with only a few simple tools and gentle cleaning procedures.